 North Western Melbourne Primary Health Network is supporting a Western Sydney University project titled Quality Equity and Systems Transformation in Primary Health Care (QUEST PHC).

 The research aims to develop and test a tool to measure quality of health care in Australian general practice.
 The tool may help improve care and lead to appropriate remuneration for high quality primary health care providers in Australian general practice, assisting in curtailing rising healthcare costs.

 Western Sydney University wants to hear from people who work in primary health care (including practice principals, GP contractors, practice nurses and managers) to help evaluate a set of measures and indicators of quality health care.

 What is required?

 You will be asked to participate in three rounds of an online Delphi survey asking you to rate and comment on the validity and feasibility of measures and indicators of quality health care.
 A link to each survey will be emailed to you and will stay open for three weeks.
 Each round will take 20 to 30 minutes to complete.
 All three will be completed over roughly 15 weeks, making allowance for the holiday period in December and January.
 Your participation and responses will be anonymous to other participants.

 If you would like to participate, please return the signed consent form to Samantha Ryan by email to firstname.lastname@example.org or fax to (02) 4620 3299.

-Applications are currently open until at least Friday, 4 February 2022 (this date will be reviewed).
+Applications are currently open until at least Thursday, 17 February 2022.

 If you have questions, please contact Dr Phyllis Lau by email to email@example.com